+Sandra J. Gallardo Elementary School is structured around high academic and behavioral expectations, which helps to maintain, support, and encourage a positive school-wide atmosphere.
+Our school and staff reflect a culture of a caring, supportive and strong home-school connection made up of educators who hold California Teaching Credentials and paraprofessionals, both of whom are committed to educational excellence for all students.
+Teachers regularly participate in Professional Development (PD) and collaborative opportunities through our Professional Learning Communities (PLCs).
 As we serve the needs of our students, we offer programs that serve individual academic needs including Speech, Occupational Therapy, and Intervention Programs.
 Opportunities for differentiated learning help to provide challenges for all students, including those identified for Gifted and Talented Education (GATE).
 Additionally, we support English Learners (EL) with qualified staff and programs identified to develop English acquisition skills.
 Sandra J. Gallardo Elementary School is also home to a Student Care program.
-Our curriculum is focused on teaching students the District adopted Common Core State Standards in all grades.
+Our curriculum is focused on teaching students the district adopted Common Core State Standards in all grades.
 Materials used in classrooms are State and District adopted.
 Chromebooks are used in all classrooms.
 We are using a Professional Learning Communities (PLC) model to continue to build teacher efficacy that will support and improve learner outcomes.
-As we develop our Science, Technology, Engineering, and Math (STEM) Program, teachers and parents bring Science exploration to the classroom.
+Our Science, Technology, Engineering, and Math (STEM) Program is designed to support teachers and parents, as they bring Science exploration to the classroom.
 Additionally, students participate in Student Council, Music, STEM Night, Science Fair, Math Bowl, Spelling Bee, Cross Country, and other social events during the school year.